+You will need to thin the seedlings when your vegetable garden starts to grow.
 Vegetables need space to grow, but many times it's just not practical to start seeds off with the desired final spacing.
-Plants started in pots are usually not a problem.
-You can separate them when it's time to transplant outdoors.
+Plants started in pots are usually not a problem because you can separate them when it's time to transplant outdoors.
 Plants that are direct seeded in the ground and especially seeds of root vegetables are another matter.
 These plants will need to be thinned out.

 Thinning seedlings produces healthier plants and higher yields by: